 However, if a few products are up to the standards while some are defective, an inspector can conclude that there is a major problem with the manufacturing process and requires immediate attention.

 This may also indicate that the manufacturing unit is inefficient in implementing defined production control to maintain high quality.
 In such a situation, it is better to get into the depth of the problem to fix issues and add more controls to the production process to improve the quality.

 If you are importing goods from China or any other country in the world, it is important to add quality inspection measures into your purchase process to make sure that you receive only high-quality products.

 High volume and low-cost products may require less inspection because of more reliable mechanical operations.
 You can consider adding pre-production inspection for these types of products because inspecting every product will require a lot of effort and time.

 On the other hand, low-volume products with high costs may require you to conduct multiple inspections as the production process is complex, and the product’s defectiveness will be associated with higher costs.
-For such products, you may implement inspection during production.
-Moreover, adding inspection before an irreversible process in the production may help you reduce defects and improve efficiency.
+For such products, you may implement inspections during production.
+Moreover, adding an inspection before an irreversible process in the production may help you reduce defects and improve efficiency.

 Inspecting products at the right moment will help you improve your efficiency and reduce manufacturing costs.
 If you are manufacturing or sourcing products from China, adding quality inspections will help you source high-quality products.

 Interested in working with us?
 Then simply write us an email or fill in the Request For Quotation form.